-The commissioner will notify each intermediary by email at least 60 days prior to the expiration date.
-The notice provides the intermediary with guidance and instruction if the intermediary fails to renew their license and steps on reinstating the license.
+The commissioner will notify each intermediary by email at least 60 days before the expiration date.
+The notice provides the intermediary with guidance and instruction if the intermediary fails to renew their license and steps to reinstating the license.

 [s.
 Ins 28.04(1)(f)]